rutgerblom/SDDC.Lab/FirstPod.md

 ## Configure the physical network

 ## Configure the physical ESXi host
 Currently the scripts supports deploying Pods on a standalone ESXi host.
-This host should be installed with ESXi version 6.7 or higher.
+This host must be running ESXi version 6.7 or higher.

 ## Install the Ansible controller